Kareem Abdul-Jabbar: Player profile

 Abdul-Jabbar maintained a dominant presence on defense.
 He was selected to the NBA All-Defensive Team eleven times.
 He frustrated opponents with his superior shot-blocking ability and denied an average of 2.6 shots a game.
 He was not an aggressive rebounder, relying more on his size as a 7-footer instead of positioning.
 After the pounding he endured early in his career, his rebounding average fell to between six or eight a game in his latter years.
 As a teammate, Abdul-Jabbar exuded natural leadership and was affectionately called "Cap", or "Captain", by his colleagues.
 He had an even temperament, which Riley said made him coachable.

 A strict fitness regime made Abdul-Jabbar one of the most durable players of all time.
 He began a year-around conditioning program at age 26.
 While in Los Angeles, Abdul-Jabbar started doing yoga in 1976 to improve his flexibility, and was notable for his physical fitness regimen.
 He said: "There is no way I could have played as long as I did without yoga."
 Because of his metabolism, he had difficulty putting on weight.
-Prior to the 1979–80 season, he gained 10 lb from 240 to 250 lb after switching from free weights to Nauitilus equipment.
+Prior to the 1979–80 season, he gained 10 lb from 240 to 250 lb after switching from free weights to Nautilus equipment.
 He also switched that offseason from tai chi to yoga.
 To reduce wear during his later years, Riley did not have him inbound the ball on made baskets, and had him wait at the opposite end of the court on free throws.
 In what he described as playing a "smarter game" to conserve energy, Abdul-Jabbar sometimes would be the last player to set up on offense by several seconds after staying behind on defense to see if the Lakers scored on a fast break.
 In 1981, he responded to criticism that he did not hustle: "You have to understand I have to play 42 to 45 minutes a night, and it's like mowing a huge estate lawn.
 If you rush out and run around furiously, it's self-defeating.
 You'll be worn out just at the point when you're most needed."
-Addul-Jabbar finished his career with then-NBA records of 20 seasons and 1,560 games played, later broken by former Celtics center Robert Parish.
+Abdul-Jabbar finished his career with then-NBA records of 20 seasons and 1,560 games played, later broken by former Celtics center Robert Parish.

-Abdul-Jabbar began wearing his trademark goggles after getting poked in the eye during preseason in 1975.
+Abdul-Jabbar began wearing his trademark goggles after getting poked in the eye during preseason in 1974.
 He continued wearing them for years until abandoning them in the 1979 playoffs.
 He resumed wearing goggles in October 1980 after being accidentally poked in the right eye by Houston's Rudy Tomjanovich.
 After years of being jabbed in the eyes, Abdul-Jabbar developed corneal erosion syndrome, occasionally experiencing pain when his eyes dry up.
 He missed three games in December 1986 due to the condition.